-Frours 12.-Chatham Village, Pittsburgh: rogional development
+Froure 12.-Chatham Village, Pittsburgh: rogional development

-This plan is reprinted by permission of the Buhl Foundation, whose report for the period ended June 30, 1934, describes the village as follows:
+This plan is reprinted by permission of the Buhl Foundation, whose report for the period ended June 30, 1931, describes the village as follows:

-In the past 5 years the Buhl Foundation has invested approximately \$1,650,000 in Chalham Village, a project concolved and built to domonstrate the social advantages and economic soundares of carefully planned inres-scale residential communities, built from the ground up in one operation and managed on a long-term investment basis.

-The first unit of 129 homes and aurillary commercial facilities, opened in May of 1932, has stace been augmented by the construction of a second unit of 68 homes.
-Sitzeen acres of land have been taken for residential use.
-Four acres of phythelia are being developed.
-Twenty-five acres of woodland have been dedicated permanently for the use of residents, and a club house has been put at the disposal of the community.
+In the past 5 years the Buhl Foundation has invested approximately \$1,650,000 in Chatham Village, a project concolved and built to demonstrate the social advantages and economic soundness of carefully planned large-scale residential communities. built from the ground up in one operation and managed on a long-term investment The first unit of 129 bomes and auxillary commercial facilities, opened in May of being developed.
+Twonty-five acres of woodland have been dedicated permanently Sixteen acres of land have been taken for residential use.
+Four acres of playfleids are 1932, has since been augmented by the construction of a second unit of 68 homes. for the use of residents, and a club house has been put at the disposal of the community.

-The social purposes of Chatham Village, as originally conceived, were set forth in the report of June 30, 1031:
+The social purposes of Chatham Village, as originally conceived, were set forth in the report of June 30, 1931;

-To demonstrate the social and economic advantages of the large-scale planned garden homes community.
-To demonstrate the advantages of social and economic security that are to he had from rental rather than purchase in a community managed from a long-term investment viewpolat.
+- 1. To demonstrate the social and economic advantages of the large-scale planned garden homes community. - 2.
+To demonstrate the advantages of social and economic security that are to be had from rental rather than purchase in a community managed from a long-term invest. ment vlewpoint.

-To domonstrate that it is possible to build and operate such a community so as to yield a satisfactory investment rotura.
+- 3. To demonstrate that it is possible to build and operate such a community so as to yield a satisfactory investment return.
 The project is in no sense philanthropic.
-It is designed to be commercially practicable.

-is designed to be commercianty practicable.
-4. To dovelop now ideas and bigher standards in house design and large-scale community hinning.
+It is designed to be commercially practicable. - 4.
+To develop new ideas and higher standards in house design and large-scale 6.
+Particularly to develop an appreciation of the contributions which may be made community planning.

-communication of the contributions which may be made by compatent site planning to large-scale hillsido dovelopments.
+by competent site planning to large scale hillside developments.

-by curpotent years of experison of it is gratifying to be able to report that in avery particular Chatham Villago has fulfilled the expectation of the Foundation, both socially and acconomically.
-One measure of the economic success of Chatham Villago may be found in the record of productive occupancy of its homes.
-Opened in the middle of a dopression, overy home was rented in advance of completion.
-The only vacancies have been short term vacancies and or moval of families to the recipitation.
-The only and its movies that the short of the social of the only vacancies have been short term vacancies ansuld by removal of families to either citles, and is movies that the short of the possion, over the social openting arguests and requirements for any recipid.
+After more than 5 years of experience it is gratifying to be able to report that in every particular Chatham Village has fulfilled the expectation of the Foundation, both One measure of the economic success of Chatham Village may be found in the record of productive eccupancy of its homes.
+Opened in the middle of a depression, every home was rented in advance of compietion.
+The only vacancies havo been sbort-term vacancies caused by removal of families to other cities, and for more than 2 years there has been no vacancy of any house for any period. 💌 🔹 socially and economically.